Zelpuz/Zelpuz/README.md

 - 👋 Hi, I’m Taylor (@Zelpuz)
-- I'm a graduate student researching and studying air quality, sources of airborne pollution, how airborne pollution spreads, and how it affects our health.
+- I'm a graduate student studying air quality in Toronto, Canada.
+This includes sources of airborne pollution, how airborne pollution spreads, and how it affects our health.
 Most of my day-to-day research involves analyzing sets of existing air quality and meteorological time-series measurements.
 - I primarily use Python for my research, and rely heavily on Pandas, Numpy, etc. If I need fast loops or multithreading, I use Julia.
+I interface with raw measurements through SQL/Postgres.
-- For specific use-cases I use R and Igor Pro.
+- For some use-cases I use R and Igor Pro.
-- I also occasionally work with microcontrollers, such as Arduino, for deploying low-cost air quality and meteorology sensors.
+- I also occasionally work with microcontrollers/computers, such as Arduino and Raspi, for deploying low-cost air quality and meteorology sensors.
-- In the past I've worked with Java and C as well, but mostly for education; this excludes the sorta-C++ that Arduino uses, which I've used quite a lot.
+- In the past I've worked with Java and C as well, but mostly for education; this excludes the pseudo-C++ that Arduino uses, which I've used extensively.
+- For research methods: I measure trends and sudden changes in Toronto's traffic emissions with interrupted time-series analyses in a state-space framework.
+I measure traffic pollution emissions through via dispersion model regression with multiple measurement stations.
+For better flexibility, I write my own state-space models, rather than use widespread solutions such as SARIMAX or TBATS.
+- I have experience in machine learning platforms/libraries, including sklearn and Orange.
+- Other Python libraries I often use include, but are not limited to: pandas, numpy, matplotlib, statsmodels, and scipy.
 - Weirdly, I've also got experience working on the Honeywell TDC3000 in a production setting.